-Alongside questions like, “Do we have enough chemistry?” and “What if I’m making a mistake?“, my engaged clients and e-course members are plagued by the question, “Am I settling?”
-Chemistry, mistake, andsettling are powerful buzzwords in our wedding/marriage culture and can easily lead even the most level-headed bride or groom down a dangerous path of possibly leaving a healthy, loving partnership because they think it doesn’t measure up to the impossible standard that our culture upholds.
+Alongside questions like, “Do we have enough chemistry?” and “What if I’m making a mistake?“, my clients and e-course members are plagued by the question, “Am I settling?”
+Chemistry, mistake, and settling are powerful buzzwords in our culture and can easily lead even the most level-headed person down a dangerous path of possibly leaving a healthy, loving partnership because they think it doesn’t measure up to the impossible standard that our culture upholds.

 Yet when I ask my clients to describe their relationship, they invariably say, “I’m with a fantastic partner.
-He (or she) is everything I’ve ever wanted: loving, kind, trustworthy, responsible, accountable.
+He or she is everything I’ve ever wanted: loving, kind, trustworthy, responsible, accountable.
 We have shared values and goals and he completely gets me.
-He’s by best friend.
-I was sick and tired of dating men who weren’t marriage material, and as soon as I started dating my partner I knew he was exactly what I had been looking for.”
+She’s by best friend.
+I was sick and tired of dating people who weren’t marriage material, and as soon as I started dating my partner I knew he was what I had been looking for.”

-Sounds great, right?
-And then the reality of the commitment sets in — either at the moment of the proposal or as soon as she knows that “forever” is on the table — and with the enormity of the commitment comes the enormity of her fear.
-Love is scary.
+But when you’re with a great partner at some point the reality of the commitment sets in.
+This can be at date one or twenty years into marriage.
+And the reality is this: Love is scary.
 That’s just the nature of the beast.
 And we come to real love relationships with a host of scripts — some healthy, some dysfunctional — that attempt to interfere with the natural forward progression of the relationship.
 Instead of understanding that this fear is normal, we equate the fear with doubt and fall prey to pervasive message that “doubt means don’t.”

 But for most of my clients, doubt didn’t begin as doubt: it began as fear and grief.
 All transitions constellate fear and grief: we fear the unknown, we grieve letting go of the identity that we’ve embodied our entire life, we fear failure, we grieve separating from family of origin, we fear growing up and we grieve the end of childhood, we fear the risk of loss that accompanies opening your heart fully to another human being, we grieve the fantasy of marrying a perfect, flawless partner.